mikami3heart/checking_papi/README.md

 # checking_papi
-small collection of test programs for checking PAPI libraries
+collection of test scripts and programs for checking PAPI libraries